 Data Services at GW Libraries

 Gelman Library is partnering with multiple departments and units across GW's campus to provide students, faculty, and staff with data support throughout their research.
-It doesn’t matter if you are looking for data or writing a proposal for a research project, we can help make the process as simple as possible.
+Whether you are looking for data, writing a proposal for a research project, or struggling to find the right repository to use for publishing your data or code, we can help make the process as simple as possible.

 What are Data?

-Data, primarily gathered from surveys, interviews, experiments, census or administrative records, are unprocessed numeric information that allows users to work interactively with numbers at the variable level and conduct quantitative reasoning for their research arguments.
-Users draw conclusions based upon the results of their data analysis.
-In most data, the variables are represented by columns and the records or cases are represented by rows.
-Data is meant to be machine-readable, which means that in order for humans to understand the data, we need proper documentation like a codebook or data dictionary.
+Data are anything on which you perform analysis: Results from wet lab experiments, surveys, coded interviews, census records, instrument readouts, literary corpus, etc. In modern research, data are meant to be machine-readable, which means that in order for humans to understand the data, we need proper documentation like a README file, a codebook, or data dictionary.
 Codebooks and data dictionaries outline the codes and values used to label observations.
 For example, in social science, there may be a variable for Gender in the dataset where '1' represents Male and '2' represents Female.
 This information would be listed in a codebook so that we can read and interpret the data in the Gender variable.

 What is Data Management?